 And this speaks to Pollan’s emerging role in the drug war not as an activist or agitator but a kind of culture warrior.
 This new book unfolds across a familiar front in this war: the argument that drugs are natural.

 Let’s start with the title.
-This Is Your Mind on Plants plays off that shopworn slogan of late-1980s PSAs: the one with .
+This Is Your Mind on Plants plays off that shopworn slogan of late-1980s PSAs: the one with two cracked eggs bubbling in a pan.
 The book is composed of three lengthy essays, each dedicated to a different mind-altering plant.
 Pollan terms these “the downer (opium); the upper (caffeine); and what I think of as the outer (mescaline).”
 The aim is to chronicle his personal experiences of this broad range of compounds, which have varying histories and legal statuses and which are all, crucially, plant-derived.
 The plants Pollan explores all contain drugs.
 But they are “natural” drugs, in that they are derived from plants.
 With a simple word substitution, Pollan invites the reader to reconceive of drugs.

 In the “Caffeine” section, Pollan mulls just how coffee and tea became so burdened with cultural meaning.
 Americans drink coffee while the English drink tea.
 Coffee connotes “tension,” and tea “relaxation.”
 Drinking coffee is coded as, somehow, masculine, whereas tea-drinking is deemed more feminine.
 “We humans apparently have a deep desire to complicate things,” Pollan writes, “to embroider the most basic biological response with the rich colors and textures of culture.”
 Pollan’s choice of words offers a similar embroidery.
 I spent the bulk of the last year researching the history of cannabis legalization in Canada.
 And among activists who championed blanket legalization, there’s a common refrain: “It’s just a plant.”
 The logic is that it is ludicrous to restrict access to a plant, precisely because it’s a plant.
 You wouldn’t outlaw possession of a crocus bush, or require government ID to procure some sunflower seeds.
 Plants are natural.
 Plants are normal.